Vegetable oils: What we know and what we don’t

 A statistical analysis of multiple studies, combined into one larger analysis. ↩

-The American Journal of Clinical Nutrition 2019: Major types of dietary fat and risk of coronary heart disease: a pooled analysis of 11 cohort studies [weak statistical correlation; likely random and false]
+The American Journal of Clinical Nutrition 2019: Major types of dietary fat and risk of coronary heart disease: a pooled analysis of 11 cohort studies [weak statistical correlation; very weak evidence]

 Typically, meta-analyses are strong evidence; however, meta-analysis on this issue do not all agree and the noted effects are quite weak.